-These terms and conditions apply between you, the User of this Website (including any sub-domains, unless expressly excluded by their own terms and conditions), and Upgrade Pack Limited, the owner and operator of this Website.
+These terms and conditions apply between you, the User of these Services (including any websites, sub-domains, mobile and desktop applications, email, SMS and social media accounts (the 'Services') unless expressly excluded by their own terms and conditions), and Upgrade Pack Limited, the owner and operator of these Services.
 Please read these terms and conditions carefully, as they affect your legal rights.
-Your agreement to comply with and be bound by these terms and conditions is deemed to occur upon your first use of the Website.
-If you do not agree to be bound by these terms and conditions, you should stop using the Website immediately.
+Your agreement to comply with and be bound by these terms and conditions is deemed to occur upon your first use of these Services.
+If you do not agree to be bound by these terms and conditions, you should stop using these Services immediately.

-In these terms and conditions, User or Users means any third party that accesses the Website and is not either (i) employed by Upgrade Pack Limited and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Upgrade Pack Limited and accessing the Website in connection with the provision of such services.
+In these terms and conditions, User or Users means any third party that accesses the Services and is not either (i) employed by Upgrade Pack Limited and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Upgrade Pack Limited and accessing the Services in connection with the provision of such services.

-You must be at least 18 years of age to use this Website.
-By using the Website and agreeing to these terms and conditions, you represent and warrant that you are at least 18 years of age.
+You must be at least 18 years of age to use these Services.
+By using the Services and agreeing to these terms and conditions, you represent and warrant that you are at least 18 years of age.

 Upgrade Pack Limited is a company incorporated in England and Wales with registered number 11309189 whose registered address is 71 Queen Victoria Street, London, EC4V 4BE and it operates the Website http://upgradepack.com.
 The registered VAT number is GB 296 5845 42.
 You can contact us by email on email@example.com.